Skip to main content

 Each table element contains a mandatory "Information" column, indicating:

-- Date and time of data receipt
+• Date and time of data receipt

-- Sender's data
+• Sender's data

-- Document status
+• Document status

+For each table element, you can start a "conversation" by clicking the button Messages button.
 In the opened modal window, fields of the form will be available for filling.
 After filling in and specifying the status, a comment will be created for the specified document.
+Each new comment will be attached to the parent element, allowing for tracking the hierarchy.